bohdan-s24/new-ycg/README.md

 ## Features

 - Extracts transcripts directly from YouTube videos
-- Uses OpenAI GPT-4 to generate meaningful chapters based on content
+- Uses OpenAI GPT-4o to generate meaningful chapters based on content
 - Creates properly formatted YouTube chapters ready to copy
 - Simple, user-friendly interface
 - Works with any YouTube video that has captions/subtitles
 - Supports Webshare proxies to avoid IP blocks
 - **NEW**: Credit-based system with multiple pricing plans
 - **NEW**: User accounts with Google sign-in
-- **NEW**: Web interface for account management and chapter generation

 ## Pricing Plans